Provider: Michelle Tobin, MA, LMHC, PMP

 When it comes to your health information, you have certain rights.
 This section explains your rights and some of my responsibilities to help you.

 • You can ask to see or get an electronic or paper copy of your medical record and other health information I have about you.
+If you use my secure online patient portal, you may also access portions of your record directly through that system.
 Ask me how to do this.

-• I will provide a copy or a summary of your health information, usually within 30 days of your request.
-I may charge a reasonable, cost-based fee.
+• I will provide a copy or a summary of your health information, usually within 15 working days of your request, as required by Washington State law.
+I may charge a reasonable fee, legally capped by Washington State Department of Health guidelines.

 • You can ask me to correct health information about you that you think is incorrect or incomplete.
 Ask me how to do this.

-• I may say “no” to your request, but I’ll tell you why in writing within 60 days.
+• I may say "no" to your request, but I'll tell you why in writing within 10 days (or up to 21 days for unusual circumstances), as required by Washington State law.

-• You can ask me to contact you in a specific way (for example, home or office phone) or to send mail to a different address.
+• You can ask me to contact you in a specific way (for example, home, office, or cell phone) or to send mail to a different address.

 • I will say "yes" to all reasonable requests.

 • You can ask me not to use or share certain health information for treatment, payment, or my operations.
-I am not required to agree to your request, and I may say “no” if it would affect your care.
+I am not required to agree to your request, and I may say "no," for example, if it could affect your care.
+If I agree to your request, I may still share this information in the event that you need emergency treatment.

 • If you pay for a service or health care item out-of-pocket in full, you can ask me not to share that information for the purpose of payment or my operations with your health insurer.
 I will say "yes" unless a law requires me to share that information.